creinartz/sassaby/README.md

 * Standalone Mixins
 * Included Mixins

-Functions are your typical SASS functions, defined like this:
+Functions are your typical Sass functions, defined like this:

 ```scss
 @function rems($pxsize, $rembase) {